What Are They?

 Why Don’t We Like Them?

 Infested azaleas develop stippled, bleached, silvery or chlorotic symptoms similar to those caused by mites.
 Azalea lace bug is a pest of major concern in the nursery industry due to this aesthetic plant damage.
 Even in established landscape planting, azalea lace bugs can cause considerable damage to foliage if not controlled early in the season when populations are low.
 Nymphs and adults cause damage by piercing and removing cell contents from leaf tissues.
-Because of the removal of most of the chlorophyll containing tissues located near the upper epidermis, the leaf surface become stippled, bleached, silvery or chlorotic.
+Because of the removal of most of the chlorophyll containing tissues located near the upper epidermis, the leaf surface becomes stippled, bleached, silvery or chlorotic.

 What Can We Do?